About us

 Communications Coordinator

-She is a social communicator and journalist, and holds a master's degree in Journalism from Universidad de los Andes.
-She has ten years of experience in the design and implementation of communication strategies that translate complex research into clear and accessible narratives.
+Social communicator and journalist, with a master's in journalism from Universidad de los Andes.
+She has over ten years of experience designing and implementing communication strategies that translate complex research into clear and accessible narratives.

-At TREES, he leads the editorial and multimedia strategy, developing content, campaigns and formats that broaden the public conversation on inequalities.
+At TREES, she leads the editorial and multimedia strategy, developing content, campaigns, and formats that expand public conversations on inequality.

 María Camila Lozano Rivas